melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nexts-rtfm.md

 There are different organisational patterns ranging between the `app` folder being only for routing to colocating content next to the route that uses it.

+## Routing

+> The skeleton of every application is routing.

 ## Resources

 - [x] Getting started